 CNTFREQ holds the frequency of the Generic Timer.
-This register must be initialized by the Secure world, to enable use of the Generic Timer.
+This register must be initialized by Privileged platform firmware, to enable use of the Generic Timer.

 6.4.3.7 Context ID

 When the core first enters the return Exception level, the context ID value supplied in the CPU SUSPEND or CPU ON call must be present in: